suin/biome.json/OPINIONS.md

 All linting rules are set to "warn" level instead of "error" level.

+**Reasoning**: This solves two critical developer experience issues:

+1. **Visual distinction**: Compiler errors appear in red, while linter warnings appear in yellow/orange.
+This visual difference helps developers immediately distinguish between actual code problems that prevent compilation and style suggestions that improve code quality.

-**Reasoning**: This allows continuous development flow without interruption.
-Developers can distinguish between actual compilation errors and style issues, addressing warnings during code review or dedicated cleanup phases while maintaining code quality guidance without blocking productivity.
+2. **Uninterrupted development flow**: Warning-level rules allow continuous development without interruption.
+Developers can focus on getting their logic working first, then address style issues during code review or dedicated cleanup phases.

+**The confusion problem**: When both compiler errors and linter errors show as red in your IDE, it becomes difficult to prioritize what needs immediate attention.
+A missing semicolon (style issue) appears just as urgent as an undefined variable (actual bug).
+This creates cognitive overhead and slows down development.

+**The solution**: By using warning-level rules, developers can:
+- Immediately identify and fix actual compilation errors (red)
+- Address style improvements when convenient (yellow warnings)
+- Maintain code quality guidance without blocking productivity
+- Reduce mental fatigue from constant error-level interruptions

 ## Disable `useTopLevelRegex` for Safety